 This NAPLEX board review question bank has 1700+ review questions written and reviewed by licensed pharmacists who have recently taken the exam.
 Start studying with a free trial.
 Each question comes with detailed explanations, like the one featured above.

 Calculations.
 A portion of the exam is dedicated to just calculations — but don’t fret, if you know what to expect, you can prepare for these calculations so they won’t slow you down on the timed test.
 Personal calculators are not permitted during the NAPLEX.
 Depending on where you are taking it, however, you will be supplied with a simple function hand-held calculator or a built in computer calculator on the exam.

 A recent pharmacist took the NAPLEX exam and broke down the calculation questions.
 In 2013, the exam was not heavy in calculations.
 The pharmacist didn’t have calculations in any suppository, troche or making capsule questions.
 Compounding calculation questions were rare to nonexistent on that exam.
 Many calculations included converting pounds to kilograms, mg/kg/day dosing when given a patient’s weight; calculating day supplies, drip rates; and calculating how much medication may be needed when only given directions or determining how many milligrams or milliliters may be needed for a single dose.
 Don’t make a simple error by not answering the direct question.
 If the question asks for the answer in KG, make sure you convert it so that it is as such.

 Now that you know how to break down a NAPLEX exam question, you can practice on these free NAPLEX practice questions.

 Take your time with the exam, and don’t forget to “prescribe” yourself some restful sleep and nutrition leading up to the exam.
-If you have any questions about the BoardVitals NAPLEX Question Bank, feel free to reach out to us on Twitter.
+For additional practice, sign up for a free trial of the BoardVitals NAPLEX Question Bank.